adasjusk/oranges.lt/mcwiki/plugins.md

 - Stuck - Unstucks you from places.
 - TabCompleteFilter - Filters unaccessible commands.
 - TAB - Enables custom tab bar.
-- ViaBackwards, ViaRewind and ViaVersion - Enables support for old verions of minecraft.
+- ViaBackwards, ViaRewind and ViaVersion - Enables support for old versions of minecraft.

 Theese are community based plugins and all of them are free.
 Some plugins may not be there for security reasons of exploits.